beardigumantara/24001160-synrgy7-ber-bcr-ch8/README.md

-### SYNGY 7 BINAR CHALLENGE 08 FRONTEND BERDI GUMANTARA
+### SYNGY 7 BINAR CHALLENGE 08 BINAR CAR RENTAL BERDI GUMANTARA
 Deployment Binar Car Rental using SupaBase for db, koyeb for server, and vercer for the client